 open/close all folders

-- In Pixar's Toy Story 2, Buzz Lightyear (or one of his duplicates) thinks he's the hero of a Space Opera, because he's an action figure based off of the hero of a Space Opera.
+- In every Toy Story film, Buzz Lightyear (or one of his duplicates) thinks he's the hero of a Space Opera, because he's an action figure based off of the hero of a Space Opera.
 The writers mention in the commentary for Toy Story 3 that they loved putting him in this position because he's so much fun to write this way.

 - The Incredibles: